 Top Credit Cards for Your Valentine’s Weekend

-Chase Sapphire Preferred® Card: This credit card earns 2x points at restaurants and on travel all year long, and 1x point on all other purchases.
+Chase Sapphire Preferred® Card: This credit card earns 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
 The reason this card tops our list is because the points you earn while dining with your sweetheart are incredibly valuable when it comes to booking travel.
 Instead of being tied to one airline or hotel, the Chase Sapphire Preferred® Card allows you to transfer your point to a number of travel partners to help ensure that you get the best value for your points.
-New cardholders can receive 50,000 bonus point after spending $4,000 in the first 3 months.
+New cardholders can earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 So you could treat your special someone out to a nice dinner, and then use the rewards points to provide discounts for a romantic weekend getaway.

 Blue Cash Preferred® Card from American Express: While a romantic dinner is always a great idea for Valentine’s Day, going the extra mile with a home cooked meal could really make an impression with your significant other.
 If you decide to woo your partner with your culinary skills the Valentine’s Day, the Blue Cash Preferred® Card from American Express can help you get the best rewards on your grocery shopping.
-This card offers an unbeatable 6% cash back at U.S. supermarkets, plus 3% back on gas, and 1% on all other purchases.
-You can also earn $150 back after spending $1,000 with the card in the first 3 months.
+This card offers an unbeatable 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
+3% cash back at U.S. gas stations and at select U.S. department stores.
+1% cash back on other purchases.
+You can also earn a $200 statement credit after you spend $1,000 in purchases on your new card within the first 3 months.
 This could also be the best way to earn the most rewards on buying flowers or chocolates if your neighborhood supermarket has those on hand!

-Citi ThankYou® Preferred Card: The Citi ThankYou Preferred Card will not only offer you 2x points on dining, but on all entertainment as well.
+Citi ThankYou® Preferred Card: The Citi ThankYou® Preferred Card will offer you Earn 2X Points on Dining Out & Entertainment and Earn 1X Points on All Other Purchases.
 This means that if you go for the classic "dinner and a movie" approach this Valentine's Day, you'll be earning extra rewards the whole way.
-This card comes with no annual fee and a 0% 15 month introductory APR on both purchases and balance transfers.
-And if you're a college student tooking to build credit and earn rewards at the same time, the Citi ThankYou Preferred® Card for College Students offers the same great rewards rate on dining and entertainment.
+This card comes with no annual fee and a 0% for 15 Months on purchases* intro APR on both purchases and balance transfers.
+And if you're a college student tooking to build credit and earn rewards at the same time, the Citi ThankYou® Preferred Card for College Students offers the same great rewards rate on dining and entertainment.

-Capital One® Venture® Rewards Credit Card: If you simply want to earn a flat rewards rate on all of your Valentine's Day purchases without having to worry about any special bonus categories, then the Capital One Venture® Rewards Credit Card might be the perfect fit for you.
-This travel rewards card earns cardholders 2x miles on every purchase, every day, and it also comes with 40,000 bonus miles if you spend $3,000 in the first 3 months.
-The miles never expire and there’s no limit to the amount of miles that can be earned.
+Capital One® Venture® Rewards Credit Card: If you simply want to earn a flat rewards rate on all of your Valentine's Day purchases without having to worry about any special bonus categories, then the Capital One® Venture® Rewards Credit Card might be the perfect fit for you.
+This travel rewards card earns cardholders 2 miles per dollar on every purchase, every day, and it also comes with a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel.
+The Miles won't expire for the life of the account and there’s no limit to the amount of miles that can be earned.

 Following a Budget?